phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 ~~~~~~~

 Here you can provide a set of *default* options for your plugin; the user
-has the ability to override these options from the DocBlox configuration file.
+has the ability to override these options from the phpDocumentor configuration file.

-    Example: the DocBlox core plugin has an option to switch off Graph
+    Example: the phpDocumentor core plugin has an option to switch off Graph
     generation; the default here can be set to make graphs but the user could
     again disable that.